SmanB13/BioPool-NewGen/info.md

-BioPool-NewGen - Manage your biological pool through Home Assistant.
+BioPool-NewGen - Manage your biological pool with Home Assistant.
 Developed by SmanB13.